kyle1320/groupme-bot/README.md

 Runs a Node.js server that allows "bots" to listen for, and reply to, GroupMe messages.
 The main program can be started using the command `node app.js`, or optionally, `node start`.

 ## Bots
 Bots provide the mechanism to parse and reply to posted messages.
-Each bot module must have two exports:
+Bots should extend the prototype provided by /bots/bot.js, and include the following properties:

   * **name:** A unique identifier for the bot.
 This is the path a POST request must follow to reach this bot, so it must be a valid URL path.
+  * **id:** The GroupMe bot ID to use when posting
   * **consult:** A function that takes a GroupMe message as its only argument, and may return nothing, if no message is to be posted, or may return a GroupMe compatible object in order to post a message.
-These are some common properties:
+Must be overridden by subclasses.
+These are some common properties of the message object:
-    * **bot_id:** The GroupMe bot ID to use when posting
     * **text:** The text to display in the posted message

 ## BotRunner